owulveryck/blog/content/post/choreography.md

 Even if the concepts remains actuals, the future may be an evolution of this mechanism of central command and control.
 In the last part of this post, I will expose what I've understood of the concept of choreography so far.

-Finally I will demonstrate the idea with a POC based on a developement on [the etcd product](https://github.com/coreos/etcd) from CoreOS.
+Finally I will demonstrate the idea with a POC based on a development on [the etcd product](https://github.com/coreos/etcd) from CoreOS.
 (and a youtube demo for those who don't want to `git clone...`)

 ## Configuration management and orchestration